 Handy Hints Guide

-Print out the PDF and keep in a safe place for quick reference.
+Print out the Handy Hints Guide and keep in a safe place for quick reference.

 Website: www.wbhs.school.nz Please check our website regularly for Notices, Newsletters, and information.
 The Kamar portal (Student Information Management System) can be accessed through the website.
 Use this to check your son’s attendance, progress, etc. Please contact the Main Office if you require assistance.

 Important Phone Numbers